Many people ask me to compare the Xebex vs. Concept2 rowing machines. “Are they the same?”, “Which is better?”, “Which one should I buy?”

 It is so easy to see because they both use the exact same fan flywheel!

-Originally I thought Concept2 had a patent on their flywheel, which is why there hasn’t been a close competitor in regards to performance and price.
+Originally I thought Concept2 had a patent on their flywheel, which is why there hasn’t been a close competitor in regard to performance and price.

 However, when looking at diagrams and analyzing overall performance, you can see they are the same.